 If you’re aged 16 to 19 and did not get one, call HM Revenue and Customs.

 If you’re moving to the UK

-You may already have a National Insurance (NI) number which will be printed on the back of your biometric residence permit (BRP).
+If you have a biometric residence permit (BRP), you might have a National Insurance number already - it will be printed on the back of your BRP if you do.

 If you’re applying for benefits or a student loan

 You can apply for a National Insurance number as part of your application for benefits or a student loan.

 How to apply

 Because of coronavirus (COVID-19) you cannot currently apply for a National Insurance number.